 - 1. All animals must be owned, and entries submitted through the local UT Extension office by March 15.
-This is the procedure for entries by both 4-H and FFA members. - Each exhibitor may enter and exhibit a total of 4 commercial heifers and 3 steers at the KSJCE.
+This is the procedure for entries by both 4-H and FFA members. - 2.
+Each exhibitor may enter and exhibit a total of 4 commercial heifers and 3 steers at the KSJCE.
 There is no limit to the total number of registered heifers that can be entered/shown, but only 2 per age division can be entered/shown.
 Each exhibitor may only show 2 leased commercial heifers and 2 leased registered heifers. - 3.
 The 840-RFID tag number and tattoo for each animal must be completely and correctly listed on the entry form.
 These animal IDs will be verified against what is in the animal's ear at check-in of the show.
-These numbers must match for the animal to be eligible to be shown. - UT Extension staff are to follow the online entry procedure for ALL Tennessee Junior Livestock Shows.
+These numbers must match for the animal to be eligible to be shown.

+- 4. UT Extension staff are to follow the online entry procedure for ALL Tennessee Junior Livestock Shows.
 Information on the online entry program can be found at the UT Animal Science Department website (https://ag.tennessee.edu/AnimalScience). - 5.
 Entry fees of \$10.00 per head must be submitted with entry forms.
 Refunds will not be made for animals not exhibited. - 6.
-Copies of all entry forms are to be submitted by Extension Agents to the UT Animal Science

-Department.

-- 7. It is the exhibitor's responsibility to be sure that his/her entries meet criteria to qualify for exhibition and to complete all the information requested on the entry form.
+Copies of all entry forms are to be submitted by Extension Agents to the UT Animal Science Department. - 7.
+It is the exhibitor's responsibility to be sure that his/her entries meet criteria to qualify for exhibition and to complete all the information requested on the entry form.
 Incomplete entry forms will not be accepted and will be returned to the Extension Agent.
 Animals will not be entered if entry forms are not completed and entry fees not submitted.
 Extension Agents and FFA Advisors should review all entries to ensure accuracy prior to submission. - 8.
 The signatures of the exhibitor, his/her parent or guardian and Extension Agent or FFA Advisor will be required before an entry will be accepted.
-These signatures will confirm that the parties: - Have read, understood and agree to the rules and regulations outlined in the KSJCE Handbook. - Have certified that the animal and exhibitor have complied with the rules and regulations outlined in the KSJCE Handbook. - Have certified that they understand that exhibitors are completely responsible for the care and custody of their animals at the KSJCE.
+These signatures will confirm that the parties: - Have read, understood and agreed to the rules and regulations outlined in the KSJCE Handbook. - Have certified that the animal and exhibitor have complied with the rules and regulations outlined in the KSJCE Handbook. - Have certified that they understand that exhibitors are completely responsible for the care and custody of their animals at the KSJCE.

-Ownership, Possession and Registration: All market steers must be individually identified with an 840-RFID tag and a tattoo and be owned and in the continuous possession of (in care of) by the youth exhibitor by February 9 through the show.
+Ownership, Possession and Registration: All market steers must be individually identified with an 840-RFID tag and a tattoo and be owned and in the continuous possession of (in care of) by the youth exhibitor by February 8 through the show.
 Additionally, all market steers must attend one of the below regional tagging days.

-- Thursday, January 18, 2024 9am-1pm (eastern) - Sullivan County Extension Office, 140 Spurgeon Lane, Blountville, TN 37167 - Saturday, February 3, 2024 10am-1pm (central) - Henry County Fairgrounds, 517 Royal Oak Drive, Paris, TN 38242 - Saturday, February 3, 2024 9am-12pm (central) - White County Fairgrounds, 565 Hale St, Sparta, TN 38583 - Sunday, February 4, 2024 2pm-5pm (central) - Williamson County Ag Expo Park, 4215 Long Lane, Franklin, TN 37064 - Friday, February 9, 2024 5pm-8pm (eastern) - Brehm Animal Science Arena, 2506 River Drive, Knoxville, TN 37996
+- Thursday, January 16, 2025 9am-1pm (eastern) - Sullivan County Extension Office, 140 Spurgeon Lane, Blountville, TN 37167 - Saturday, February 1, 2025 9am-12pm (central) - o Houston County Fairgrounds, 721 W Front Street, Erin, TN 37061 - Sunday, February 2, 2025 2pm-5pm (central) - Williamson County Ag Expo Park, 4215 Long Lane, Franklin, TN 37064 - Friday, February 7, 2025 4pm-7pm (eastern) - o Brehm Animal Science Arena, 2506 River Drive, Knoxville, TN 37996 - Saturday, February 8, 2025 10am-1pm (central) - Henry County Fairgrounds, 517 Royal Oak Drive, Paris, TN 38242